GoogleCloudPlatform/cloud-sql-proxy/README.md

 [![CI][ci-badge]][ci-build]

-The Cloud SQL Auth proxy is the recommended way to connect to your Cloud SQL instance.
+The Cloud SQL Auth proxy is a utility for ensuring secure connections to your Cloud SQL instances.
+It provides IAM authorization, allowing you to control who can connect to your instance through IAM permissions, and TLS 1.3 encryption, without having to manage certificates.
-The proxy authorizes all client connections based the IAM principal and secures each connection with TLS 1.3 encryption.

 See the [Connecting Overview][connection-overview] page for more information on connecting to a Cloud SQL instance, or the [About the proxy][about-proxy] page